ericgundrum/squidhall/README.md

 The most common workflow for adding features to Squid Hall is to create a feature branch.
 (See Branching and branch names below.)
 Then, inside the feature branch, copy the squidhallexperiments.html file and add your features to it.
 Test and debug until the feature is working properly.

-When your feature is ready to be moved into master (or some other integration branch) you refactor the new code from your experiments page into squidhall.js and/or some other javascript file, make any changes required to the three main .html files (ideally these files would not require changes), perform testing on the main .html files, and then submit a Pull Request.
+When your feature is ready to be moved into master (or some other integration branch) you must do the following:

+1. Refactor the new code from your experiments page into squidhall.js and/or some other javascript file

+2. Make any changes required to the three main .html files (ideally these files would not require changes)

+3. Perform testing on the main .html files, fix any problems found

+4. Delete any remaining experiments pages

+5. Submit a Pull Request against the appropriate integration branch

 ### Playgrounds